enzymejs/enzyme/docs/api/ReactWrapper/simulateError.md

 Simulate a component throwing an error as part of its rendering lifecycle.

-This is particularly useful in combination with React 16 error boundaries (ie, the `componentDidCatch` lifecycle method).
+This is particularly useful in combination with React 16 error boundaries (ie, the `componentDidCatch` and `static getDerivedStateFromError` lifecycle methods).

 #### Arguments